Kingfisher Bay Resort K’gari Review

 Kingfisher Bay accommodation

-For large groups, there are beach houses that sleep up to 15 people and for something a bit more fancy, you can opt for an Executive Villa, which sleep up to 6, and was the accommodation of choice for Harry and Meghan during their Fraser Island visit.
+For large groups, there are beach houses that sleep up to 15 people and for something a bit more fancy, you can opt for an Executive Villa, which sleep up to 6, and was the accommodation of choice for Harry and Meghan during their visit.

-The main restaurant is Maheno, named after the fateful ship that lies rusting on nearby 75 Mile beach.
-This all day restaurant has a choice of indoor and outdoor seating, with the outdoor decking overlooking the swimming pool for that holiday feel.
+You’ll find a choice of indoor and outdoor seating, with the outdoor decking overlooking the swimming pool for that holiday feel.

-Playtime at Kingfisher Bay Resort
+Things to do at Kingfisher Bay Resort

 Kingfisher Bay beach

-If you are visiting Fraser Island during school holidays, the resort offers a really fun Junior Eco Rangers programme, both during the day and at night.
-Aimed at kids aged 5 and over, the program revolves around eco and wildlife activities, with such fun adventures as campfires, night walk adventures, games and movies.
+Aimed at kids aged 5 -12, the program revolves around eco and wildlife activities, with such fun adventures as campfires, night walk adventures, games and movies.

 There are also several walking tracks around the resort for you to take a little self-guided nature walk.
-The entire resort (except the beach) is set within a dingo fence so you don’t need to worry about meeting a wild dingo on your walk.
+The entire resort (except the beach) is set within a dingo fence, so you don’t need to worry about meeting a wild dingo on your walk.

 If you prefer some ocean fun, then you can hire kayaks, stand up paddleboards and fishing rods at the Sunset Bar.